On this page you’ll find resources to help you get the most out of your Toastmasters membership.

 Membership Building Workshop, Jan.
 16

 “How can we build our membership?” is one of our most frequently asked questions.
 Building membership is similar to planting seeds in a garden.
-The more care we give, the more fruit we receive.
-Join this workshop and exchange ideas on how to give care to our guests and members.
+The more care we give, the more fruits we receive.
+The District members joined the Membership Building Workshop and exchanged ideas on how to give care to our guests and members.

-The format will be a panel discussion.
-Four club presidents who have led their clubs successfully adding new members in the past six months will be the panelists.
+The format is a panel discussion.
+Four club presidents who have led their clubs successfully adding new members in the past six months are the panelists.

 - Time: 4:00 pm Saturday, January 16th, 2021